FREQUENTLY ASKED QUESTIONS

-If the original part is lost or damaged, you may purchase PDF replacement parts for a fee of $10 per part.
+If the original part is lost or damaged, you may purchase PDF replacement parts to some titles for a fee of $10 per part.
 However, if for some reason your set arrived and was missing a part, please let us know as soon as possible.
 Replacement parts should be ordered directly from michaelmarkowski.com and not through the music retailer where you may have purchased the set.

 My hard drive crashed and I lost my PDF performance materials.
 Help!

-The download link from which you originally purchased your PDF set/parts will be active for 180 days after purchase.
+The download link from which you originally purchased your PDF set/parts will be active for at least 180 days after purchase.
 After that time, if your files are lost or were not properly archived, you will be required to place a new order.

 Paper sets and/or scores usually ship within 5 business days via USPS.